Cordes-sur-Ciel tourism & sightseeing

 Visit Cordes-sur-Ciel (Midi-Pyrenees, France)

-If you are holidaying in the Albi region then a visit to Cordes is an absolute must.
-No matter which direction you come from, the sudden sight of the town built high on top of an isolated knoll, will always take your breath away.
+If you are visiting the region north-east of Toulouse a visit to Cordes is an absolute must.
+No matter which direction you come from, the sudden sight of the town built high on top of an isolated knoll will always take your breath away.

-If you visit early or late season you may be lucky enough to see why it was renamed in 1993, from Cordes to Cordes-sur-Ciel.
-Low cloud and mist often shroud the valleys in this area and at this time Cordes appears above the mist and seems to float in the sky, bathed in sunlight.
+If you visit early or late season you may be lucky enough to see why it was renamed from Cordes to Cordes-sur-Ciel in 1993.
+Low cloud and mist often shroud the surrounding valleys and Cordes appears above the mist and seems to float in the sky, bathed in sunlight.

 Cordes is a large and amazingly well preserved bastide with dozens of narrow streets to explore.
 For the photographer there are photo opportunities at every turn of a corner as gothic archways frame beautiful timber framed buildings.

-Sadly, unlike many of the smaller bastides in the area, you usually have to share Cordes with a wealth of tourists.
-If you do get the chance to go off-season though, you can find quiet times where it is easier to view and appreciate the architecture without the crowds.
+Sadly, unlike many of the smaller bastides in the area, you usually have to share Cordes with numerous tourists.
+If you do get the chance to visit off-season though, you can find quiet times where it is easier to view and appreciate the architecture without the crowds.

-The fascinating architecture of Cordes sur Ciel coupled with its amazing position perched on top of a hill surrounded by the beautiful Midi Pyrenees countryside makes Cordes one of the most remarkable medieval towns in France.
-It is particularly famous for the Gothic residences built between 1280 and 1350.
-This was the 'golden age' of the city which had been growing rapidly since it was founded in 1222 by the Count of Toulouse.
-It grew so rapidly that new defensive walls had to be built 5 times as the population kept expanding out of the existing fortifications!
+The fascinating architecture of Cordes sur Ciel coupled with its amazing position perched on top of a hill surrounded by the beautiful Midi-Pyrenees countryside makes Cordes one of the most remarkable medieval towns in France.

-The Porte (Gate) des Ormeaux (13C).
+- The Porte des Ormeaux (13th century).
 This is a huge gate surrounded by two huge towers.
-This protected the first defensive line.
+This protected the first defensive line

-La Portail Peint (13C).
-This also was part of the first fortified wall and originally had a drawbridge.
+- La Portail Peint (13th century).
+This also was part of the first fortified wall and originally had a drawbridge

-The Porte de la Jane (13C).
-This was an gateway through the second fortified wall.
+- The Porte de la Jane (13th century).
+This was a gateway through the second fortified wall

-La Porte du Vainqueur (13C).
-Interestingly this gate is positioned perpendicularly to the fortified wall.
+- La Porte du Vainqueur (13th century).
+Interestingly this gate is positioned perpendicularly to the fortified wall

-La Porte de l'Horloge (14/16C).
-This was built with the 4th fortified wall and is also the clock tower.
+- La Porte de l'Horloge (14th - 16th century).
+This was built with the 4th fortified wall and is also the clock tower

 Places to Visit